mundyreimer/mundyreimer.github.io/pages-in-progress/archive.md

 - Use dusty old library / bookshelf as the featured image

 This Archive curates my various articles and projects by topic.
 It contains works both finished and in-progress.

+Inspired by [Gwern](https://www.gwern.net/About) each work is prefaced with my current *Confidence* level in the claims made in the article, or how likely they are to be right, with levels being denoted by terms found in Kesselman's [List of Esimative Words](/docs/kesselman-2008.pdf).
+Additionally, since each piece functions more like a set of notes that gets updated over time, there is also a status level that gives when it was last updated.
+Finally, each work is also prefaced with the following tags denoting any topics they cover:
 ## Biology

 **Individual Works:**